 When speaking to your landlord about this area it is helpful to understand and acknowledge what is known as the 'split incentive barrier'.
 A split incentive occurs where the benefits do not primarily accrue to the person who pays for the transaction.
-In the case of rented properties where landlords meet the cost of improvements, the tenants would reap most of the benefits through savings on their energy bills.
+In the case of rented properties where landlords meet the cost of improvements, the tenants would enjoy most of the benefits through savings on their energy bills.
 Tenants do not control the property and have little incentive to invest, so neither party is motivated to upgrade the building.
-That said, there is increasing evidence that the split incentive barrier is receding, due to the link between property value and energy upgrade, as noted above.
-Green leases can be one solution to address the split-incentive barrier and to allow for costs and benefits to be better aligned and allocated between tenant and landlord.
+That said, there is increasing evidence that the split incentive barrier is receding, due to the link between property value and BER ratings.

+Green leases are one solution to address the split-incentive barrier and to allow for costs and benefits to be better aligned and allocated between tenant and landlord.